-In the Chateau Beauregard Papers, there were several Maxim’s Paris menus & several other Paris menus.
-We know that Mrs. Huntington fancied the Hotel Ritz for fancy afternoon tea and dinners, also.
+In the Chateau Beauregard Papers, there were several Maxim’s Paris menus & several other Paris menus, which were Mrs. Huntingtons.
+We know that Mrs. Huntington fancied the Hotel Ritz for fancy afternoon tea & dinners, also.
 The Huntingtons enjoyed Maxims for afternoon tea & Parisian fancy dinners.
 Maxims served a amazing Maxim’s Tea Blend (a Citrus Tea) with Bergamot leaves, Earl Grey tea, citrus fruit like grapefruit peel, lemon peel, orange peel, & tangerine peel with some kind of citrus essential oils.

 Some of the delicious French food eaten at the Chateau Beauregard on the “expenditures” were “Pot en Feu” (a Braised meat & poultry & veggie dish in a broth but it is served like 2 courses), with bagettes of French Bread.
 Also, French omelet with herbs, artichokes, & French cheeses, Consomme Madrilene, Boeuf a la Bourguignonne, Chocolate crepes, French rustic Apple Tart, Gigot d’agneau (Roasted Lamb), “Dinde” (Roasted turkey), Bordeaux Red wine, Capons of Chicken with Mushroom wine sauce, “Chantilly Soup” with fresh garden peas & mint.
 Teas, sable (cookies), orange marmalade with bread.